 Towards the end, I highlighted my intention of giving you a complete, well-detailed guide on how to explore the Cairns Great Barrier Reef.
 Well, here I am to fulfil my promise.

 I will be guiding you through the following tips:

 Things You must know and take along

 One of Australia’s most incredible natural gifts, the Cairns Great Barrier Reef is blessed with the breathtaking beauty of the world’s largest coral reef.
-The reef contains an abundance of marine life and comprises of over 3000 individual reef, tropical islands with some of the world’s most beautiful sun-soaked, golden Cairns beaches.
-Because of its natural beauty, the Great Barrier Reef has become one of the world’s most sought after tourist destinations.
+The reef contains an abundance of marine life and comprises of over 3000 individual reefs, tropical islands with some of the world’s most beautiful sun-soaked, golden Cairns beaches.
+Because of its natural beauty, the Great Barrier Reef has become one of the world’s most sought-after tourist destinations.

 The Great Barrier Reef is one of the astonishing wonders of the natural world, and It is apparently the only living thing on earth that is visible from space.

 There are a diverse range of tourism operations in the Cairns Great Barrier Reef including day tours, overnight and extended tours, snorkelling, scuba diving and fishing charters, long-range roving tours, aircraft or helicopter tours, glass-bottomed boat viewing, cruise ships, water sports, passenger ferries, whale watching, swimming with dolphins and Sharks etc.